liferay/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 ![Figure 4.28: Initial View of the Documents and Media Portlet](../../images/05-document-library.png)

 The default view of the Documents and Media portlet displays the contents of the Home folder.
 The links on the left side of the portlet windows are filters.
-You can use these filters to choose what you would like the main window of the portlet to display.
-Recent Documents displays documents that users have recently interacted with.
-For example, recently uploaded, edited, or downloaded documents would be displayed here.
-My Documents shows *your* documents, i.e., the documents that you have uploaded.
+You can use these filters to choose what you want the main window of the portlet to display.
+Recent Documents displays documents that users have recently used.
+For example, recently uploaded, edited, or downloaded documents are displayed here.
+My Documents shows *your* documents; in other words, the documents that you have uploaded.
 Basic Document and the document types listed below it are also filters.
-If you click on one of these filters, the main portlet window displays only documents that belong to the selected document type.
+If you click on one of these filters, the main portlet window shows only documents that belong to the selected document type.
 When you add custom Document types, which we discuss below, they are added to the filter list.

+Let's look at how you'd navigate around Documents and Media.

 ### Navigating the Documents and Media Portlet